Robinlovelace/open-gat/README.md

 > software transport “open source” “transport planning” OR “geographic
 > data” OR “geographic analysis” OR “spatial data” OR “spatial network”

-To identify open source projects on GitHub an alternative approach was taken due to the limited capabilities of GitHub’s [advanced search page](https://github.com/search/advanced): An ‘snowball’ method, analogous to that used by Grabowicz et al. (2012) in the context of social media, was used whereby known projects were identified and the ‘topic’ descriptions they used were searched for to identify additional projects and search terms.
-This method worked as follows:

 <div class="figure">